phenotypic.prefab.HeavyRoundPeaksPipeline#

 • inplace (bool, optional) – A flag indicating whether to apply the transformations directly on the provided Image (True) or create a copy of the Image before performing transformations (False).
 Defaults to False.

-• reset (bool) – Whether to reset the image before applying the pipeline
+• reset (bool, optional) – Whether to reset the image before applying the pipeline.
+If None (default), uses the pipeline’s reset setting from __init__.
+If explicitly set to True or False, overrides the pipeline setting.

 Return type: